Bayesian nonparametric sparse VAR models: A sparse Bayesian VAR model

-The number of parameters in \eqref{NEWSUR} is $n=Nm(1+Nmp)+Nm(Nm+1)/2$, which can be large for high dimensional panel of time series.
-In order to avoid overparameterization, unstable predictions and overfitting problem, we follow a hierarchical specification strategy for the prior distributions (e.g., \cite{CanovaCiccarelli}, \cite{Kau10}, \cite{Bas13}, \cite{Bil13}).
-Some classes of hierarchical prior distributions are used to incorporate interdependences across groups of parameters, with various degrees of information pooling (see \cite{ChibGreenberg} and \cite{MinZellner}).
+The number of coefficients in \eqref{NEWSUR} is $n=Nm(1+Nmp)$, which can be large for high dimensional panel of time series.
+In order to avoid overparameterization, unstable predictions and overfitting problem, we follow a hierarchical specification strategy for the prior distributions (e.g., \cite{CanovaCiccarelli}, \cite{Kau10}, \cite{Bas13}).
+Some classes of hierarchical prior distributions are used to incorporate interdependences across groups of parameters with various degrees of information pooling \citep[see][for a review]{Kar13}.
 Other classes of priors (e.g., \cite{MacDun10}, \cite{wang2010sparse}, \cite{BiaBilCasGui15}) are used to induce sparsity.
-Our new class of hierarchical priors for the VAR coefficients $\bm{\beta}$ combines information pooling and sparsity.
+Our new class of hierarchical priors for the VAR coefficients $\bm{\beta}$ combines sparsity and information pooling within groups of coefficients.

+We assume that $\bm{\beta}$ can be exogenously partitioned in $M$ blocks, $\bm{\beta}_i = (\beta_{i1},\ldots, \beta_{in_i})$, $i=1,\ldots,M$.
+In our empirical applications, blocks correspond to the VAR coefficients at different lags.
+This assumption is not essential to appear in our prior for the sparsity and information pooling.
+Nevertheless, we envisage two advantages in using this specification strategy.
+From a modeling perspective, it adds flexibility to the model since it allows for different degrees of prior information in the blocks of parameters.
+For example, lag-specific shrinking effects as in a Minnesota type prior, or country-specific shrinking effects in panel VAR model can be easily introduced in our framework.
+From a computational perspective, it allows for breaking the posterior simulation procedure into several steps overcoming the difficulties of dealing with high dimensional parameter vectors.